AmalAlshahrani/SADAIA-PROJECT/README.md

 # tourism authority in New York City
-tour guide rescued the tourism authority from bad repution , he investigated  in MTA data .
-The guide  succeed in achieving the goal
+The project illustrates how I have invistgated in  MTA data , particularly exploratory data analysis(EDA).